ggmichael/craterstats/README.md

 Sometimes it is useful to be able to specify the diameter range in terms of the plotted data points.
 Here we plot from the 8th to the 5th-from-last bins:

     craterstats -cs neukumivanov -p source=%sample%/Pickering.scc -p type=poisson,range=[b8,b-5]

+Or it may be easier to use a temporary bin overlay by adding the option `--bins`

+    craterstats -cs neukumivanov -p source=%sample%/Pickering.scc -p type=poisson,range=[b8,b-5] --bins

 A plot image file is created in the current folder with the same name `Pickering.png`.
 The output path or name can be changed with the `-o` option.
 Different file types can be produced by giving the appropriate extension or with the `-f` option.
 Supported types are: png, tif, pdf, svg, csv, stat (multiple types can be specified, e.g. `-f png csv`)